 You can buy stock footage clips easily at a stock imagery agency.
-Some stock and microstock agencies include stock video in their offer, in addition to stills and other media types.
-And some agencies specialize in footage.
+Some stock and microstock agencies include stock videos in their offer, in addition to stills and other media types.
+And some agencies specialize in the footage.

-In any of them you can search, find and buy a license to use a stock video clip.
-You don’t buy the clip itself, but the rights to use it in your project.
-There’s different license types that grant different rights for usage.
-Most stock footage agencies work with Royalty Free and Rights Managed licenses for video.
+In any of them, you can search, find, and buy a license to use a stock video clip.
+You don't buy the clip itself, but the rights to use it in your project.
+There are different license types that grant different rights for usage.
+Most cheap stock footage agencies work with Royalty Free and Rights Managed licenses for video.

 Choosing the Best License Type

 Royalty Free videos are likely the most popular choice.
 The Royalty Free license grants you non-exclusive rights to use the shot in multiple ways and perpetually, for a one-time, flat fee.
 This means you only have to pay for the license fee once, and you get to use the clip in a wide range of ways, forever.
 But that any other person can buy and use the same clip in their own ways too.
 Royalty Free license prices are flat, and usually very affordable.

 This license is pre-set, and can't be personalized.
 If you want rights that exceed the ones included in the terms, you need to buy an Extended license, for a higher price.

 The Shutterstock license is a great industry-standard reference for Royalty Free, both Standard and Extended licensing.
 Check our Shutterstock Video License guide to understand it fully!